-Spend time one-on-one with your baby.
-This is really important to developing a strong and lasting bond.
+This is a really important part of developing a strong and lasting bond.
 It’s also good for your partner, who’ll get a much-needed break.

 Show your affection

-When you show your baby affection and respond to baby’s cues, a natural chemical called a neuropeptide is released in your baby’s brain.
-This chemical plays a key role in emotions.
-As well as making baby feel good, it builds connections between nerve cells, stimulating brain development.
+When you show your baby affection and respond to your baby’s cues, a natural hormone called oxytocin is released in your baby’s brain.
+This hormone makes your baby feel good.
+It also builds connections between nerve cells, stimulating brain development.

 You can also imitate your baby’s facial expressions – frowns, tongue-poking, sounds and smiles.
-All this helps the connection and communication between you and your baby.
+All this helps the bonding and attachment between you and your baby.

 Talk is like brain food for babies.
-It helps them build language and communication skills – from the earliest age.
+It helps them build language and communication skills from the time they’re born.
 Babies don’t have to understand words to benefit from talking.

 Make time for play

-- Placing babies flat on their stomach to play (tummy time) helps muscle and brain development.
+- Give your baby tummy time each day.
+It helps your baby’s muscle and brain development.
 If your baby doesn’t like it, just try it for a short time.

-- Words, rhymes and stories build language and memory skills.
+- Play with words, songs, rhymes and stories to build language and memory skills.
 Start with some old favourites like ‘Twinkle, Twinkle’ and ‘Old Macdonald’.
 Check out our Baby Karaoke if you need some help remembering the words.